Rodeo San Francisco Refinery: Rodeo facility

-Santa Maria Facility
+Santa Maria facility

 Located on 1,780 acres adjacent to State Highway 1 on the Nipomo Mesa.
-The facility has been in operation since the mid 1950s.
-The refinery processes approximately 44,500 barrels of crude oil per day.
-The facility's main operation is to convert heavy crude oil into high quality feedstock for additional processing at the connected Rodeo Facility.
-Additional finished products produced at the facility are petroleum coke (carbon) and sulfur.
+The facility was in operation since the mid 1950s.
+The refinery processed approximately 44,500 barrels of crude oil per day.
+The facility's main operation was to convert heavy crude oil into high quality feedstock for additional processing at the connected Rodeo Facility.
+Additional finished products produced at the facility were petroleum coke (carbon) and sulfur.